ThinkDataEd/curriculum/docs/unit4/practicum1.md

     b.
 Explain why you selected that particular model.

     c.
-Compute the mean absolute error of your model using your testing data.
+Compute the mean absolute error of your model using your test data.

     d.
-Now make a set of predictions with your testing data.
-Calculate the mean absolute error for the testing data.
+Now make a set of predictions with your test data.
+Calculate the mean absolute error for the test data.
 Is it better or worse than for the training data, or about the same?

 4. Present your team’s linear model to the class.
 Explain why you chose your model and the typical amount of error in its predictions.